Visiting Lancashire for History Buffs

-The story of the Pendle Witches is captivating, featuring a 9-year-old girl who accused members of her family of witchcraft, with her testimony ultimately leading to their guilty verdicts and executions.
-There are a number of sites around Lancashire which relate to the famous witch trials, such as Pendle Hill or The Golden Lion pub where the condemned witches took their last drink before being escorted to Gallow’s Hill where their sentence was carried out.
+The story of the Pendle Witches is captivating, featuring a 9-year-old girl who accused members of her family of witchcraft.
+Her testimony ultimately led to their guilty verdicts and executions.
+There are many sites around Lancashire which relate to the famous witch trials.
+Such as Pendle Hill or The Golden Lion pub where the condemned witches took their last drink.
+Before finally being escorted to Gallow’s Hill where their sentence was carried out.

-These days, Blackpool Tower has a number of new and exciting attractions (none of which feature exotic animals) which include the Blackpool Tower Dungeon, Jungle Jim’s and the Blackpool Tower Eye.
+These days, Blackpool Tower has many new and exciting attractions (none of which feature exotic animals).
+Including the Blackpool Tower Dungeon, Jungle Jim’s and the Blackpool Tower Eye.